Peru women's national under-20 football team: History

 The Peru women's national under-20 football team have played their debut match against Chile on 13 May 2004 at Sucre, Bolivia which got victory by 0–5 goals.
 Its the team first and largest win.
 The nation have participated all the edition of South American U-20 Women's Championship and they finished Fourth-place in 2006 it's the team best performance in the competitions.
 They would repeat the same feat at the 2010 South American U-20 Women's Championship, placing fourth.
 On 17 January 2018, the team received their largest defeat, losing 9-0 to Brazil in Riobamba, Ecuador.

 In April 2024, the Peru women's national under-20 football team got their first win in a competitive tournament since 2018, defeating hosts Ecuador 2-0 at the 2024 South American Under-20 Women's Football Championship.
 Earlier, they drew with Argentina.
 Peru will then lose to Paraguay 2-1 but defeat Uruguay 2-1 to advance on to the final round for the first time since 2006.

 Team image

 Nicknames

 The Peru women's national under-20 football team has been known or nicknamed as "La Blanquirroja" or "La Rojiblanca (The White And Red)".

 Home stadium

-The team play most of its home matches on the Estadio Nacional del Perú in Lima.
+The team plays most of its home matches on the Estadio Nacional del Perú in Lima.
 The stadium has a capacity of 50,000.
 The team also plays at other stadiums and the Villa Deportiva Nacional (VIDENA).